Will the local economy finish the year on a high note? Here’s what an expert says

 Q: Were you surprised by the steep drop to pandemic low unemployment of 4.5% in September in Sonoma County?
 What caused the decline?

 A: The state jobless data for Sonoma County are not seasonally adjusted for employment fluctuation.
 The seasonally adjusted unemployment rate in September was closer to 4.8%, a decline from an adjusted 5.1% in August.
-The improvement could be because there was more hiring since fire season was tame regionally, growth in tourism dollars and the annual wine grape harvest was going more smoothly than previous years.
+The jobless improvement likely is because a tame fire season locally caused no interruptions for employers, summer tourism was strong and the annual wine grape harvest went more smoothly than in previous years.

 Q: You had recently predicted the county would end 2021 with a jobless rate of 4.5%.
 Now do you think it’s possible to finish the year closer to a 4% mark, or will economic headwinds preclude that?